top of page

 JUDGMENTS AND DECISIONS IN RISKY ENVIRONMENTS

-Why do intelligent, highly motivated people, working with good quality data still make poor decisions?
+Why do intelligent, highly motivated people, working with good-quality data still make poor decisions?
 In particular, why do people ignore the warning signs that are embedded in near-misses and continue to make risky decisions, sometimes even knowing these decisions have some reasonable probability of ending in disaster?

 Relevant Papers